-Cllr Yvonne Johnson.
-Chair of the Pension Fund Panel
+Cllr Yvonne Johnson, Chair of the Pension Fund Panel

-I am delighted to once again present the London Borough of Ealing's Pension Fund annual report for the year ending 31st March 2014 on behalf of the Pension Fund Panel which I chair.
+It is my pleasure to once again present the London Borough of Ealing's Pension Fund annual report for the year ending 31st March 2015.

-We administer a statutory funded scheme (i.e. assets are set aside and invested to meet future liabilities) called the Local Government Pension Scheme (LGPS) on behalf of our scheme members.
-Scheme benefits are defined in statute and employee contributions are currently fixed, hence any current and future funding shortfalls have to be met by the assets growing faster or the employer increasing their contribution.
-There are proposed changes to the LGPS which will result in a cost control cap which may require scheme members to either increase contributions or reduce benefits to meet any funding shortfall above a specified limit.
-Scheme member contributions are not within the Council's control as these are determined nationally.
-Currently the Council's cost of running its scheme remains comfortably within the indicated cost cap.
+We administer your Local Government Pension Scheme (LGPS), a statutory funded scheme which means assets are set aside and invested towards meeting the cost of our future pension promise to you.
+Scheme member benefits are defined in statute, however employee contributions are currently fixed therefore any funding shortfall has to be met by the assets growing faster or the employer increasing their contribution.
+Your pension contributions are determined nationally and are therefore not within the Council's control.
+Proposed changes to the LGPS will culminate in a cost control cap which may require scheme members to either increase contributions or reduce benefits to meet any funding shortfall above a specified limit.
+The cost of running our scheme currently remains comfortably within the indicated cost cap..

-There were four panel meetings over the reporting year.
-Members reviewed a broad range of issues and also met with and probed fund manager performance, particularly in relation their rolling three year performance where we have set them an outperformance target.
-Members of the panel also explored a range of investment strategies, reviewed governance arrangements and actively debated the options for collaborative working with other LGPS schemes in an effort to improve knowledge and resource sharing and reduce scheme cost.
+There were four panel meetings over the reporting year at which Members reviewed a broad range of strategic issues in addition to meeting and probing some of our Fund Managers on their rolling three year performance against which we set them an out performance target.
+Members of the panel also explored a range of investment opportunities, reviewed the schemes governance arrangements and discussed options for the constitution of our local Pension Board in accordance with new regulations.
+New ways of collaborating across LGPS schemes improve knowledge and resource sharing and reduce scheme cost remained high up on our agenda.